Water Contact Closures and Advisories Listed for SD County Beaches

 - Tourmaline Surf Park, Pacific Beach.

-More information on water contamination in San Diego County can be found at www.sdbeachinfo.com.
+More information on water contamination in San Diego County can be found online.